Back to all guides

 Divide the space

 Use lines, boxes, columns, or a side rail.
-Do not divide the page because it looks nice; divide it because each area has a job.
+Divide the page because each area has a job, not because the page needs more decoration.

 03